Our guide to Thailand

 A must-see in Ayutthaya is Wat Mahathat, where you can see a Buddha statue's head peeping through the tree rootsLucy Bailey

-The Floathouse in Kanchanaburi is a really fun experience - why not jump off your deck and have a float down the river!Lucy Bailey
+The Floathouse in Kanchanaburi is a really fun experience - why not jump off your deck and have a swim down the river!Lucy Bailey

-From Bangkok, go north by private car to Ayutthaya, one of Thailand's ancient capitals.
-Spend the day exploring the ancient temple complexes, and enjoy lunch on a private rice barge.
+From Kanchanaburi, it’s a three to four-hour drive to Ayutthaya, one of Thailand's ancient capitals.
+Spend the day exploring the ancient temple complexes with your guide and enjoy lunch on a private rice barge.
 We also recommend a stroll through the Muslim Quarter where you can sample some of the most brightly colored candy floss you will ever see!

 |The FloatHouse River Kwai Resort|

 Khao Sok National Park, Thailand

 |Elephant Hills Tented Camp|